JohannesBuchner/RainbowLasso/README.rst

 Additional surveys
 ------------------

-If you also want SDSS fluxes, you need to put a sciserver username and password into a text file ~/.config/sciserver/login.txt:
+If you want SDSS fluxes, you need to put a sciserver username and password into a text file ~/.config/sciserver/login.txt:

     username:password